Desert Woodrats - Pack Rats - Trading Rats

 Gravel desert lowlands, dry plains, brushlands and pinyon-juniper forests, from below sea level to 8,000 feet.

-There are 22 species of Woodrats -- more often called Packrats or Trading Rats -- in North and Central America.
-These rodents, belong to the family Cricetidae (order Rodentia).
+There are 22 species of woodrats -- more often called packrats or trading rats -- in North and Central America.
+These rodents belong to the family Cricetidae (order Rodentia).
 They are found from deserts and forests to high, rocky mountainsides.
-There are 7 species Woodrats of the North American deserts.
+There are seven species of woodrats in the North American deserts.

 Wood rats are pale buff, gray or reddish brown, usually with white undersides and feet.
 They have relatively large ears and, normally, hairy tails.
 They range in length from 8 to 20 inches, including their 3- to 9-inch tail.